NSO-developer/nso-gitbook/development/introduction-to-automation/creating-a-service.md

 ### Step 2 - Create a Service Package <a href="#d5e653" id="d5e653"></a>

 You create a new service package with the `ncs-make-package` command.
 Without the `--dest` option, the package is created in the current working directory.
 Normally you run the command without this option, as it is shorter.
-For NSO to find and load this package, it has to be placed (or referenced via a symbolic link) in the `packages` subfolder of the NSO running directory.&#x20;
+For NSO to find and load this package, it has to be placed (or referenced via a symbolic link) in the `packages` subfolder of the NSO running directory.

 Change the current working directory before creating the package: